Teneo Finance

 tenXXX Holders

 That's the trading volume of a "normal" Token which has its own price.
-With the pegged characteristic of tenXXX Tokens and the different liquidity pools, Teneo adds more trading pressure to this "normal" behavior because of arbitrage opportunities (read topic tenXXX Tokens and Example: Adam and the Arbitrage)
+With the pegged characteristic of tenXXX Tokens and the different liquidity pools, Teneo adds more trading pressure to this "normal" behavior because of arbitrage opportunities (read topic and )

 Example